awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

    1. On the **Connectivity & security** tab, copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Connect to a MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MySQLConnect1.png)

-1. Connect to the a database on a MySQL DB instance\.
-For example, enter the following command at a command prompt on a client computer to connect to a database on a MySQL DB instance using the MySQL client\.
+1. Connect to a database on a MySQL DB instance\.
+For example, enter the following command at a command prompt on a client computer\.
+By doing this, you connect to a database on a MySQL DB instance using the MySQL client\.

    Substitute the DNS name for your DB instance for `<endpoint>`\.
 In addition, substitute the master user name that you used for `<mymasteruser>`, and provide the master password that you used when prompted for a password\.

    ```
    PROMPT> mysql -h <endpoint> -P 3306 -u <mymasteruser> -p